Ready, Set, Goal! Six Ways to Approach Writing Your Resolutions

-Last updated: April 16, 2024, at 11:07 a.m.
+Last updated: December 19, 2024, at 5:05 p.m.
 PT

 Originally published: January 3, 2017, at 9:58 a.m.
 PT

 January is the perfect time to reflect on the previous year.
 What went well?
 What did you accomplish that you’re proud of?
-What setbacks did you encounter and how did you deal with them?
+What setbacks did you encounter, and how did you deal with them?
 With all of that in mind, it's time to look forward and think about what changes you’d like to see this upcoming year.

-Making New Year’s resolutions are often written off as an arbitrary act or as something that brings feelings of negativity.
+Making New Year’s resolutions is often dismissed as an arbitrary act or as something that brings feelings of negativity.
 Instead of avoiding making resolutions, let’s change the way we approach goal setting and the language we use to speak about them.
-Here are six ways to rethink your resolutions.

 1. Shorten the List